BenOfTheNorth/Lin-Detection-Code-For-ESP32/known-frames/Audi-TT-Mk3.md

 ## Pinout

-When holding the steering wheel directly in front of you, in the straight forward position, starting from the left most pin:
+When holding the steering wheel directly in front of you (in the driving straight forward position) with the airbag completely removed, starting from the left most pin:

 - Pin 1 - LIN Communication Pin
 - Pin 2 - 12v Power